-49 Securities represented by foreign listings are included in the free float-adjusted market capitalization of the MSCI Country IMI for the purpose of this calculation.
+50 Securities represented by foreign listings are included in the free float-adjusted market capitalization of the MSCI Country IMI for the purpose of this calculation.

+Countries for which foreign listings are eligible

 Argentina Israel Peru

 Bahrain Kazakhstan Russia ()

 Botswana Lebanon Singapore

 China Mauritius Slovenia

 Hong Kong Netherlands Ukraine

 Iceland Panama ()

-() Only selected listings in London and New York are eligible.
+^() Only selected listings in London and New York are eligible.
 As publicly announced, MSCI will defer the potential inclusion of additional foreign listed companies in the MSCI Russia Indexes until further notice.